pkmn/0-ERROR/docs/DESIGN.md

 ### Tree

-The search tree is stored in a fixed-size (**TODO** constant) buffer in order to avoid dynamic allocation overhead and space spent on pointers (i.e. instead of requiring 8 byte pointers, indexes into the buffer need to only be 2-4 bytes).
+The search tree is stored in a fixed-size (**TODO** constant) buffer in order to avoid dynamic allocation overhead and space spent on po inters (i.e. instead of requiring 8 byte pointers, indexes into the buffer need to only be 2-4 bytes).
 Each time a node in the tree is allocated we reserve space for handles to all potential children (which for single battles before Generation VI is 11 options - `pass`, `move 0` - `move 4`, `switch 2` - `switch 6`) and use a simple mapping function to